Rural Health Clinics (RHCs)

 Find Shortage Areas by Address is another HRSA tool that determines if a specific address is located in a HPSA or an MUA.

 The final determination of rural status is made by your state agency responsible for RHC certification and the CMS regional office.
-If you have questions or want further verification of your location status, please contact your state agency as a next step.
+If you have questions or want further verification of your location status, please contact your state agency.

-If a location loses its non-urbanized area and/or shortage designation, is it possible to remain a Rural Health Clinic?
+If a location loses its geographic eligibility and/or shortage designation, is it possible to remain a Rural Health Clinic?

 Yes.
-An RHC previously certified as being in a non-urbanized area and designated shortage area that loses either or both of these designations cannot be decertified by CMS.
-See RHC Rules and Guidelines Condition of Coverage: Location of Clinic for additional information.
+An RHC previously certified as being in a geographically eligible area and designated shortage area that loses either or both designations cannot be decertified by CMS.
+See the Code of Federal Regulations Title 42, Section 491.5 Location of Clinic for additional information.

 Additional rules apply to RHCs that choose to relocate.
-Any RHC that no longer meets one or both of the location requirements and chooses to relocate to another non-qualifying area will be terminated from the program.
+Any RHC that no longer meets one or both location requirements and chooses to relocate to another non-qualifying area will be terminated from the Rural Health Clinic program.
 An RHC may maintain RHC status if the new location meets current location requirements.
-See Rural Health Clinic (RHC) Location Determination Guidance Updated for detailed information.
+See Interim Rural Health Clinic (RHC) Rural Location Determinations due to Census Bureau (CB) Regulatory Changes for detailed information.

 Are there special staffing requirements for RHCs?

 Every RHC must be “under the medical direction of a physician” who is an MD or DO, but the physician's level of direct patient care may be very limited.
-There is no specific FTE percentage or employed/contracted agreement required for physicians in an RHC unless the state has additional compliance standards.
-The physicians do not have to be employed by the RHC; they can provide services under contract.
+There is no specific full-time equivalent (FTE) percentage or employed/contracted agreement required for physicians in an RHC unless the state has additional compliance standards.
+Typically, the physician (MD or DO) must supervise each NP, PA, or CNM in a manner consistent with state and federal law.
+Physicians do not have to be employed by the RHC; they can provide services under contract.
 The arrangement must comply with state scope of practice laws, and the physician must be on-site for sufficient periods depending on the needs of the facility and its patients.
 Records review may be conducted via an electronic health record (EHR).

 What resources are available to help RHCs maintain their primary care workforce?